Step 2 - Collect your books

 - Describe on the display the types of books you are collecting.
 (You will sort the books later to send only books that meet our more specific sorting guidelines.)

-- For an African preschool library: U.S. preschool-kindergarten books
+- For an African preschool library: U.S. preschool-1st grade books

 - For an African primary school library: U.S. preschool-4th grade books